AviadGiat/data-analysis/Communicate Dad Findings - Elections 2018/readme.md

 ## Main Motivation
-As an avid politics follower, I would like to learn interesting statistics about the 2018 Democratic Primaries and find outstanding data that can shed light on those elections.
-More specifically, inspect the Progressive movement's performances across different topics/variables, as individual candidates and as pacs (Political Action Committees).
+As an avid politics follower, I would like to learn interesting statistics about the 2018 Democratic Primaries and find details that can shade light on those elections.
+More specifically, inspect the Progressive movement's performances accross different topics/variables, as individual candidates and as pacs (Political Action Committees).